09 Early years practice policy

 - Children help staff set tables which are arranged for key person groups.

-- Children are encouraged to eat their packed lunch.
+- Children are encouraged to eat their sandwiches/ savoury items first

 - Staff have their lunch with children.
-Staff who are eating with the children role-model healthy eating and best practice at all
+Staff who are always eating with the children role-model healthy eating and best practice, for

 - Children are given time to eat at their own pace and are not hurried to fit in with adults’ tasks and breaks.
 They are not made to

-eat what they do not like and are only encouraged to try new foods slowly.
+eat what they do not like and are encouraged to try new foods slowly.

-- In order to protect children with food allergies or specific dietary requirements, children are not allowed to share and swap their
+- To protect children with food allergies or specific dietary requirements, children are discouraged from sharing and swopping their

 food with one another.

-- Mealtimes are relaxed opportunities for social interaction between children and the adults who care for them.
+- Mealtimes are relaxed opportunities for social interaction between children and adults.

 - After lunch children are encouraged to help wipe the table and sweep the floor.